elipinska/elipinska.github.io/README.md

-# elipinska.github.io
-Ewa's Web Experimentarium
+# Ewa's Web Experimentarium: elipinska.github.io

-Repository for my personal website, <a href="http://elipinska.github.io">Ewa's Web Experimentarium</a>, built using Jekyll, an open-source static site generator, and deployed to Github Pages
+Repository for my personal website, <a href="http://elipinska.github.io">Ewa's Web Experimentarium</a>, built using Jekyll, an open-source static site generator, and deployed to Github Pages.